ipfs-inactive/website/content/team/index.md

  - **Coordination**: https://github.com/ipfs/local-offline-collab
  - **[Teri Chadbourne](https://github.com/terichadbourne): Captain**

-User research, collaborations, and features to make the knowledge and tools on the internet accessible and useful on partitioned, low-bandwidth, or intermittant networks.
+User research, collaborations, and features to make the knowledge and tools on the internet accessible and useful on partitioned, low-bandwidth, or intermittent networks.

 **Responsibilities include**: